COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 )
 Will you succeed in saving everyone and help them return to their original world?

+#pagebreak()
 === Main Menu

 The Main Menu is an inviting location, with sombre music and a futuristic background image with the IBM logo in it.
 The lively Menus background image moves around at random intervals in time, and blurs and unblurs itself too.

+#figure(
+  image("Images/main_menu.png", width: 100%),
+  caption: [Image of Main Menu including background image and all buttons, with the "New Game" button being highlighted.], )

 #figure(
   table(